zero0mum/cartoon_crawler/README_en.md

 My email is mumuwyyx@163.com.
 You are welcome to comment.

 1. Comic books can be downloaded locally in chapters
-2. The web page can adjust the width of the cartoon
+2. The web page can adjust the width of the cartoon, Adjustable brightness
 3. Scroll down and read
 4. Local comics can be read and downloaded from local websites
 5. Each chapter of the downloaded comics can be packaged into a zip zip package through the comic packaging tool, which is convenient for use in local comic functions of Comics ++, Buka Comics, Tachiyomi and other software.